Find your perfect value college

 What is the Praxis Test — Section II?

 The Praxis’ second section (now known as the Subject Assessments) test results are the portion of the Praxis Test that evaluates educators in specific test subjects.
 It is also the part of the Praxis test that each state modifies to meet the state’s specific educator requirements.
 A partial list includes:

 - Special Education

-Generally speaking, most states require a new teacher to successfully pass both sections of the Praxis test before starting their teaching fieldwork or internship.
+Generally speaking, most states require praxis passing scores on both sections of the Praxis test before a new teacher starts their teaching fieldwork or internship.